mikeizbicki/ucr-cs100/textbook/tools/vim/morevim/morevim.md

 :source current_session.vim
 vim -S current_session.vim
 ```
-By saving vim sessions, you can quickly resume work on a large number of files without having to reconfigure your workspace.
+By saving Vim sessions, you can quickly resume work on a large number of files without having to reconfigure your workspace.

 # Closing
-This is barely a mere step into the world of Vim.
+Effective usage of the above commands can make Vim more convenient for you.
+Using tabs and viewports can allow you to easily navigate and work with several files.
+Exploring the filesystem is convenient if you need to quickly modify a specific file.
+Executing commands within Vim can let you see immediate results.
+Saving Vim sessions can help you quickly get back to where you were before you left.
-If you want to learn more about Vim, you can start off by learning some [Vimscript](http://learnvimscriptthehardway.stevelosh.com).
+If you want to learn more about Vim, you can start by learning some [Vimscript](http://learnvimscriptthehardway.stevelosh.com).
-You can also take a look at other `.vimrc` files to see what they've done, and attempt to implement them into your own.
-While you might get a few snazzy commands from others, the important thing to do in Vim is to figure out what's best for you, and customize your own settings accordingly.